Microsoft/azure-docs.pl-pl/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Następnie używamy wygenerowanego wyjściowego pliku CSV do stemplowania atrybutu `mS-DS-ConsistencyGuid` obiektu docelowego w lesie F2.
+Następnie użyjemy wygenerowanego wyjściowego pliku CSV do sygnatury `mS-DS-ConsistencyGuid` atrybutu w obiekcie docelowym w lesie F2:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(